Bring out the best in your employees with high-performance management

 With a remote team, you may perceive having lost some visibility and control.
 At this point, you might feel more inclined to grab the steering wheel and make the mistake of hovering.
 We’re here to help you keep the ‘micro’ at bay so you can focus on being the manager your team needs.

 In this piece we break down:

 Employee Autonomy is “the extent to which employees have control and discretion for how to conduct their tasks.”
 It refers to our desire as people and workers to be self-directed, and have a sense of agency over ourselves, our work, and our environment.

-When managers asked their employees whether they feel appropriately involved in decisions that affect their work.
-Unfortunately, 32% of employees do not!
-So while we see that managers are succeeding in letting employees decide how to do their work, there is work to be done in ensuring that employees are involved in important discussions and decisions that affect their work.
+When managers asked their employees whether they feel appropriately involved in decisions that affect their work, unfortunately, 32% of employees do not!
+So while we see that managers are succeeding in letting employees decide how to do their work, there is work to be done to ensure that employees are involved in important discussions and decisions that affect their work.

-When managers asked their teams if they feel they are in control when it comes to the work they need to accomplish, 20% admit that they do not.
+When managers asked their teams if they feel they are in control regarding the work they need to accomplish, 20% admitted that they do not.
 Having an overall sense of agency over one’s day-to-day work is essential for employees to remain engaged.
 Managers need to look out for this stat because micromanaged employees can quickly fall on the dark path of becoming disengaged employees.

 Overall, 50% of employees strongly agree that they are satisfied with the level of autonomy they have at work.
 The glass is half full, but we still have some pouring to do.